TomTomTommi/DeepMIH/README.md

 ## 3. Train

 1. Run `train_old_version.py`.
 Following the Algorithm 1 to train the model.
-2. **Note: MFQEv2 may be hard to train.** The model may suffer from explosion.
+2. **Note: DeepMIH may be hard to train.** The model may suffer from explosion.
 Our solution is to stop the training process at a normal node and abate the learning rate.
 Then, continue to train the model.

 ## 4. Further explanation